Workshops and Networking Sessions

 • Facilitators: Karen Moniz and Gopal Patidar

-In order to join this webinar, please fill in the registration form below.
+In order to join this workshop, please fill in the registration form below.

 Social science and transfusion medicine